AlenBijelic99/API-2021-SMTP/README.md

 The SMTP Client manage communication with the server.
 It will read information sent by the server and send the email.

 #### Group, Message and Person
 These classes manage the people, the groups and the messages.
-It enable PrankGenerator to organise the emails to be send.
+It enable PrankGenerator to organise the emails to be sent.

 #### ConfigManager
 The ConfigManage class retrieves all informations from the config files.
 It uses Property class to read the config.properties file.
 For .utf8 files it will read with buffers.